nahuelio/rx-leviathan/README.md

-# backbone-leviathan
+# Backbone Leviathan

-Experimental rework on backbonejs library
+Experimental rework on backbonejs library using other libraries to expand functionality.